 Dental care due to long-term illness or disability: If you have great difficulty in maintaining oral hygiene due to a long-term medical treatment or disability, you may be entitled to dental care support.
 Your doctor will write a special certificate which you will submit to the assessment dentist.
 If you are entitled to special dental care support, you will receive a blue card that must be shown at the dental care visits.

 Patient transport services – how to travel to and from healthcare

 Below is an overview of what applies when you travel to and from healthcare in Blekinge, as well as outside the county when you have a referral.

 In connection with visits or treatments you can travel to and from healthcare and specialty dental care by train and bus free of charge.
-If there are medical reasons for why you need to use a difference type of transportation you can also receive some compensation.
-However, we do not pay compensation for trips to and from primary care (for example the healthcare centre or the on-call centre) or the Swedish Public Dental Service’s general dentistry clinics.
+If there are medical reasons for why you need to use a difference type of transportation you can receive some compensation as well.
+However, we do not pay compensation for trips to and from primary care (for example the healthcare centre or the on-call centre) or the Swedish Public Dental Service’s general dental clinics.